Council-owned smart waste · Measured, not asserted

 • Local benefit.
 Local installation and maintenance, green-collar skills, and infrastructure the borough keeps – not a SaaS that walks away with the data.

-What we would measure
+What the pilot would measure

 • Tonnes CO₂e avoided reported

-• Overflow & missed-collection rate
+• Overflow & missed-collection rate per 1,000 lifts

 • Resident reports resolved time to close

-• Bins serviced per crew hour
+• Bins serviced per crew hour ↑ tracked

 • Recycling participation by ward tracked